Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-1/ch2-ros2-architecture-fundamentals.md

 # Chapter 2: ROS 2 Architecture Fundamentals

-## Summary
-This chapter covers the fundamental architecture of ROS 2, including nodes, topics, services, and other communication patterns that form the backbone of robotic applications.

 ## Learning Objectives
 By the end of this chapter, you will be able to: